Nati892/Nati892/README.md

 - 👋 Hi, I’m Nati
-- 👀 I’m interested in pretty much any tech that exists, and if it doesnt exist yet then it's even more interesting!
+- 👀 I’m interested in pretty much any tech that's out there.
-- 🌱 I’m currently learning Computer Science and Android app development
+- 🌱 I’m currently pursuing a Computer Science degree and I'm learning Android app development in my spare time